pauloluniyi/VGEA/README.md

 snakemake -d /workingdir/
 ```

-The location of the reference, primer and adapter fasta files for **shiver** and the reference and gene features files for **quast** can be controlled by adjusting the `config.yaml` in the VGEA working directory.
+The location of the human reference genome, the reference, primer and adapter fasta files for **shiver** and the reference and gene features files for **quast** can be controlled by adjusting the `config.yaml` in the VGEA working directory.

 # Singularity